Nara-Narayana: Birth of Urvashi

 The Bhagavata Purana narrates Urvashi's birth from the sages Nara-Narayana.
 Once, the sages Nara-Narayana were meditating in the holy shrine of Badrinath situated in the Himalayas.
 Their penances and austerities alarmed the devas, and so Indra, the King of the devas, sent Kamadeva, Rati, Vasanta (spring), and various apsaras (nymphs) such as Menaka and Rambha to inspire them with erotic passion, and disturb their devotions.
 The sage Narayana took a flower and placed it on his thigh.
-Immediately, there sprung from it a beautiful nymph, whose charms far excelled those of the apsaras, and made them return to heaven, filled with shame and vexation.
-Narayana sent this nymph to Indra with them, and since she been produced from the thigh (Ūru in Sanskrit) of the sage, she was called Urvashi.
+Immediately, a beautiful nymph sprang forth. whose charms far excelled those of the apsaras, causing them to return to heaven filled with shame and vexation.
+Narayana sent this nymph to Indra with the apsaras.
+Since she been produced from the thigh (Ūru in Sanskrit) of the sage, she was called Urvashi.
 Having sent back the apsaras, the divine sages continued to meditate.

 Conflict with Shiva

-According to the Mahabharata, Shiva's trishula, after laying waste to Daksha's yajna, travelled to the Badarikāśrama, where it pierced the breast of Narayana, who had been engaged in a penance.
-By the force of the utterance of the sound 'Hum', produced by Narayana, the trident was subsequently ejected from his breast and returned to Shiva, who was then determined to slay the sages.
+According to the Mahabharata, Shiva's trishula, after laying waste to Daksha's yajna, travelled to the Badarikāśrama, where it pierced the chest of Narayana, who had been engaged in a penance.
+By the force of the utterance of the sound 'Hum', produced by Narayana, the trident was subsequently ejected from his chest and returned to Shiva, who was then determined to slay the sages.
 Nara is stated to have plucked a blade of grass from the earth, which became an axe, and discharged it towards the destroyer deity.
 Shiva is described to have broken this axe.
 In Shaiva tradition, the sage Narayana performed great penances at the holy spot of Badarikāśrama, propitiating Shiva, and becoming invincible.